All About Integrative Oncology

 - Energy medicine - Reiki, Tai chi, Jin Shin Jyutsu, therapeutic touch.

-Many integrative therapies are helpful in easing side effects and supporting a patient's well-being.
+Many integrative therapies are helpful in easing side effects and supporting your well-being.
 Unfortunately, for many of these therapies, we are not certain what risks, if any, they pose.
 It is important to talk about any therapies you are using or thinking about using with your providers.
 Integrative therapies that are taken by mouth or given through an IV may interfere with standard cancer treatments (either negating or intensifying its action) or cause certain blood test results to be wrong.
 Also, the treatments may have side effects of their own.
 For example, they may worsen other medical issues a patient has, such as high blood pressure.

 Vitamins, herbal therapies, and supplements do not need FDA approval.
-Thus, they are not subject to the same manufacturing and purity standards as regulated pharmaceuticals.
+They are not subject to the same manufacturing and purity standards as regulated pharmaceuticals.
 This has led to batches containing impurities, or not containing what the label states they contain.
 One way to safeguard against this is to buy from reputable manufacturers or those that are verified by USP (United States Pharmacopeial Convention).
 USP is a non-profit organization that tests vitamins and supplements for purity and assures that the products contain what the label says they contain.
 Verified vitamins and supplements will have a "USP Verified" seal on the packaging.

 There can also be safety concerns for some mind-body and body-based practices, depending on your situation.
 For example, deep tissue massage is typically not recommended for areas affected by lymphedema and acupuncture could increase infection risk in patients with a low white blood cell count.
 These examples highlight why it is so important to discuss ALL integrative oncology therapies with your providers.